brokenpylons/MyoLinux/README.md

 cd build
 ```

-Call CMake to generate the Makefile and call make to build the library.
+Call CMake to generate the makefile and call Make to build the library.
 Finally install the library to the system (this will probably require the root permissions):

 ```
 cmake ..